 The downside risks are that you are working so hard that your startup consumes your life and your family obligations.
 Watch out for a persistent lack of progress—a lack of small successes or at least “aha” moments–which may indicate you are attempting too hard a problem directly or one or more key pieces of know-how.

 This one gets a very bad rap among the “fake it until you make it” tribe of the startup community and those who attribute their success to their unique talents.
 But I think it’s clearly a requirement for an individual or a team to be able to engage in a realistic self-assessment of their performance with an eye to improving it.
 There are occasions when you see the shortcut that is actually a good idea but more often than not the willingness to do it the hard way and play a long game works out better.
 In particular humility enables you to go to school on an unsolved problem, mistakes you’ve made, and a persistently successful competitor.

 The downside is that you have to willing to clearly articulate the strengths of your offering, your team, and your own experience and skills.
 You cannot rely on underplaying your hand and hoping that a prospect will see the truth.

-This is is barely mentioned in the typical startup success story because I think it’s mistakenly viewed as weakness.
+I think that kindness is barely mentioned in the typical startup success story because is mistakenly viewed as weakness.
 It’s strange how the insight “you only live once” splits people into two camps: one that focuses on extracting as much enjoyment from a situation (sometimes without regard to the impact on others) and another perhaps best captured by:

 I expect to pass through life but once.
 If therefore, there be any kindness I can show, or any good thing I can do to any fellow being, let me do it now, and not defer or neglect it, as I shall not pass this way again.”